gbdk-2020/gbdk-2020/docs/pages/10_release_notes.md

 ## GBDK-2020 4.2
   2023/x
-  - SDCC Compiler
-    - Updated to SDCC 14..TODO..
+  - Includes SDCC version 14...TODO... with GBDK-2020 patches for Z80 and NES
     - ([Patched SDCC Builds](https://github.com/gbdk-2020/gbdk-2020-sdcc/releases) with support for Sega GG/SMS and the Nintendo NES are used.
 See the [github workflow](https://github.com/gbdk-2020/gbdk-2020-sdcc/tree/main/.github/workflows) for details
   - Library
     - Added: set_bkg_attributes(), set_bkg_submap_attributes()